 Requests for Exception

-In special circumstances, a student you are working with may be eligible to request an exception to academic policy.
+In special circumstances, an undergraduate student you are working with may be eligible to request an exception to academic policy.
 These kinds of requests must be submitted to the Office of Academic Advising.

 Students may approach you with questions or interest in requesting an exception to academic policy.
 For example, your student may want to:

 - repeat a course for a second time

 - add a course after the published deadline